-Some users of this product have experienced the wrap bubbling and warping in the first few months of use, which didn’t happen to us.
+Some users of this product have experienced the wrap bubbling and warping in the first few months of use.

 What comes in the box?

-When you unpack the drum set, be sure to keep everything tidy.
+When you unpack the kit, be sure to keep everything tidy.
 There also will be cardboard packaging on this interior walls of the 22″ bass drum.
 Be sure to remove these pieces, as they provide no purpose.

 Like I had mentioned before, this is the full-sized youth drum set.
 If your child is very young and/or very small, you may want to consider buying a smaller kit, as I mentioned before.